 Dummy Covers have been around for a long time – and it shows.
 They require the entire original cover and back plate to be removed.
 This job is not within the capabilities of most DIYers.
 The install cost is about $20/foot based on an average $60/hour contractor rate.
 Dummy covers are a threatened species.

 Baseboarders® Make Child Safety A Priority.

 While baseboard heaters offer many benefits over alternative home heating methods, they’re not without their faults.
 Child safety around baseboard heaters remains our number one customer inquiry.
 We’ve published a fair bit of content on the subject on the Baseboarders® Blog if you are inclined to get into the details.
 The biggest threat to children around baseboard heaters is access to the heating element.
 The element is comprised of many wafer thin aluminum squares that can easily cut little fingers, in addition to the other sharp unfinished parts of the original baseboard cover and bracketry.
 When baseboard heaters are in operation, another threat emerges; heat.
 Although it is unlikely touching hot water baseboard heater covers will result in a burn, there is the possibility that a fire could result in the event a flammable object like a toy is pushed inside the enclosure.
-(Due to the extreme dangers around electrical resistance powered heaters, do not use Baseboarders® over electric baseboard heaters).
+Electric baseboard heaters operate at higher surface temperatures.
+When using electrical appliances, basic precautions should always be followed to reduce the risk of fire, electric shock and injury to persons.
 Our design approach to deal with both of these safety challenges is the one piece design that ensures proper airflow around the heating element while prohibiting direct access to it from the top.
 By using heavy duty galvanized steel that has a series of 1/8″ diameter holes, the structurally sound one piece cover is the perfect combination of safety and great looking covers.